This page was last updated on: 08/4/2020 at 011:25 AM.

 - Maintain social distancing of 6 feet or greater.
 Also, limit contact with others as much as possible.

-- Report to a manger any worsening illness symptoms, issues with wearing a mask or if the mask interferes with normal work activities.
+- Report to a manager any worsening illness symptoms, issues with wearing a mask or if the mask interferes with normal work activities.

 - Maintain excellent hydration throughout the work shift and increase consumption of water and other hydrating liquids